 At the top of Bury Street is Breakspeare Crematorium.
 This is a purpose-built crematorium opened in 1957.
 There are two chapels, the East Chapel is the original one, the second, a circular structure was added in 1972.
 The area for viewing the flowers is between these.
 There are a wide variety of gardens of remembrance with different degrees of formality and styles of planting.
 There is also a wooded area for woodland scattering of ashes.

 Ruislip Lido was built in 1811 as a feeder reservoir for the Grand Junction Canal (later the Grand Union Canal) becoming a lido in 1933.
-It still functions as such, but there is no sailing and rather restricted swimming.
-An artificial sandy beach is popular with children.
+It still functions as such, but there is no sailing and swimming is not permitted in the open water - there is a purpose-built watersplash area for children.
+An artificial sandy beach is also popular with children.
 There is gym equipment, and a measured running trail.
 The Lido is home to Britain's longest 12-inch gauge railway.
 Much of the site is wooded and there are several other woods adjacent.
 These were all part of the ancient Middlesex Wood, originally maintained for timber and charcoal; they are now managed for nature conservation.